 Nonconsensual manipulated intimate material abuse threatens individuals and public safety.
-In one example, a man sent explicit images of a woman to predators insisting she fantasized "about being raped," eventually leading to threatening strangers arriving at her place of work3.
+In one example, a man sent explicit images of a woman to predators insisting she fantasized "about being raped," eventually leading to threatening strangers arriving at her place of work4.
 Abuse of nonconsensual manipulated intimate material enhances domestic violence, child sexual abuse, and sextortion.
-Abusers use the material to threaten, blackmail, and control victims.
-4 The repercussions of such material reflect the sexual abuse implied by robbing someone of consent to their body.
+Abusers use the material to threaten, blackmail, and control victims.5 Teens threatened by internet users have committed suicide when images are used to extort against them.6 Exacerbating the harm, creators and distributors of nonconsensual manipulated intimate material conduct their abuse repeatedly and attack multiple victims.7 The serial nature of the crime, combined with the anonymity